 Medicare.org defines Medical Necessity as “health-care services or supplies needed to prevent, diagnose, or treat an illness, injury, condition, disease, or its symptoms and that meet accepted standards of medicine.”

 Medical Necessity and Your Insurance

 When it comes to getting paid for a health insurance claim you need to make sure whatever services or procedures you have done will be covered.
 One of the keys to getting reimbursed for a medical expense is understanding what your policy will see as a medical necessity.
-Even though there are lists (which you can reference below) of some typically accepted procedures or preventative care that may fall under the category of medical necessity, sometimes whether something meets the criteria is not as clear.
+Even though there are lists of some typically accepted procedures or preventative care that may fall under the category of medical necessity, sometimes whether something meets the criteria is not as clear.